 - 4.1 The Council will undertake the most appropriate form of investments in keeping with investment objectives, income and risk management requirements and prudential indicators.
-The Council may invest its surplus funds with any of the counterparty types in the table detailed in paragraph 4.4 below, subject to the limits shown and ensuring that the Council's environmental and social criteria are met. - 4.2 The permitted investments identified for the Council's use are as follows: - Debt Management Agency Deposit Facility (DMADF).
+The Council may invest its surplus funds with any of the counterparty types in the table detailed in paragraph 4.4 below, subject to the cash and time limits shown. - 4.2 The permitted investments identified for the Council's use are as follows: - UK Debt Management Office (DMO).
 This offers the lowest risk form of investment available to local authorities as it is effectively an investment placed with the UK Government.
 It is also easy to use as it is a deposit account and avoids the complications of buying and holding Government issued treasury bills or gilts.
 As it is low risk it also earns low rates of interest.
-The longest term deposit that can be made with the DMADF is 6 months. - Bank (Unsecured).
+The longest term deposit that can be made with the DMO is 6 months. - Bank (Unsecured).
 These are account deposits, certificates of deposit and senior unsecured bonds with banks and building societies.
 These investments are subject to the risk of credit loss via a bail-in should a bank be failing or likely to fail.
 Diversifying investments is crucial to managing bail-in risk in addition to determining proportionate counterparty maturity limits.
 Should the Council's current bank, Bank of Scotland, be rated less than BBB+, investments with them will be restricted to overnight deposits. - Banks (Secured).
 These are covered bonds, reverse purchase agreements and other collateralised arrangements with banks and building societies.
 These investments are secured on the bank's assets, which limits the potential losses in the unlikely event of insolvency, and means they are exempt from bail-in. - Money Market Funds (MMFs).
-MMFs are pooled funds that invest in short-term debt instruments.
+MMFs are pooled funds that invest in shortterm debt instruments.
 They provide the benefits of a pooled investment, as investors can participate in a more widely diversified portfolio than they could do individually.
 Due to the high level of expertise of the fund managers and the very large amounts of money invested in MMFs, and the fact that the weighted average maturity (WAM) cannot exceed 60 days, MMFs offer a combination of high security, instant access to funds, high diversification, very low or no volatility and competitive rates of return.